oksanche/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

-## Workflow forms available in SharePoint Sever 2013
+## Workflow forms available in SharePoint Server 2013
 <a name="sec3"> </a>

 Prior the release of SharePoint, there were three types of custom workflow forms you could create: **Initiation**, **Association**, and **Task Edit** forms.
 Of these three types of forms, task edit forms have been de-emphasized as a custom forms solution.
 The de-emphasis of Task Edit forms started with SharePoint 2010 because the Visual Studio 2010 SharePoint development tools lacked a project item for task forms, relying instead on the standard list display and edit forms to render tasks.